The Screen command in Linux allows the user to create multiple virtual terminals that can be saved by name and reopened using keyboard shortcuts.

 screen -S top

-For this instance, I’ve created one called top (don’t confused it with the command top, it could be named anything).
+For this instance, I’ve created one called top (don’t confuse it with the command top, it could be named anything).
 It automatically launches the named session and I can accomplish whatever task I need to.

 I will start an instance of the top command.
 I will then use the